For weekly meetings

 - Will every team member want to play?

 - No, and that's fine.
 Pick games that don't require personal disclosure.
-Standpoint and Word Association ask people to make a choice or say a word.
+This or That and Word Association ask people to make a choice or say a word.
 No one is put on the spot.

 Plays in your video tool